AndreyGo/HybridFlowKit/README.md

 ## Features
 - Flow protocol with base coordinator and finish events.
 - App state controller to swap flows for onboarding, authorization, splash, and more.
+- Application environment with a lightweight service container and logger abstraction.
 - Navigation helpers and context abstractions for UIKit-based routing.
 - UIKit containers that host SwiftUI and support a collapsing header pattern.
 - Screen module abstraction and factory protocol for type-safe module creation.
 - Minimal logger and convenience extensions to streamline integration.
+- Modal flow coordinator for presented experiences like paywalls or settings.
+- Building blocks for paginated lists plus reusable loading/error presenters.

 ## Repository Structure
 ```